How Our Evansville, IN Truck Accident Lawyers Can Help Your Case

 Hiring a local lawyer can be crucial in protecting your rights and maximizing your chances of obtaining fair compensation for all your damages and injuries because a professional can help you understand what type of injuries and losses you can claim.

-These accidents are subject to federal regulations, including the FMCSRs mentioned earlier.
-A specialized truck accident attorney will have a thorough understanding of these regulations and how they apply to your case, allowing them to build a strong legal argument and hold the trucking company and driver accountable for any violations.
+A specialized truck accident attorney will have a thorough understanding of these regulations and how they apply to your case, allowing them to build a strong legal argument and hold the trucking company and driver accountable.
+Image generated by custom shortcode

-Your attorney will have the resources and expertise to investigate the accident scene, obtain relevant records, collect witness statements, and analyze data from the truck’s black box or electronic logging devices to gather critical evidence to support your claim.
+Your attorney will have the resources and expertise to investigate the accident scene, obtain relevant records, collect witness statements, and analyze data from the truck’s black box or electronic logging devices to gather critical evidence.

-In a truck accident case, there may be multiple parties that could be held liable for the accident, including the trucking company, truck driver, truck owner, maintenance provider, and others.
-A specialized personal injury attorney will have the experience and knowledge to identify all the potentially liable parties and hold them accountable for their negligence.
+A specialized personal injury attorney will have the experience to identify all the potentially liable parties and hold them accountable for their negligence.

 In fact, Indiana Code § 34-51-2 establishes the principles of comparative fault, which means that multiple parties can be held liable for a truck accident, including the trucking company, truck driver, truck owner, maintenance provider, and others.